linzinha/papers/journal.md

 Abstract: 300 Children ages 10-14 were interviewed and their emotional wellbeing tracked over a period of 6 months to determine correlation between name, social treatment, and emotional wellbeing.

 common/references.txt

+Results: Don't name your kid Ivonna if your last name is Tinkle